Glendale Community College (California): Academics

 The college has an open admissions policy and offers credit for life experiences.
 It is accredited by the Accrediting Commission for Community and Junior Colleges (ACCJC).

 Athletics

 The college athletic teams are nicknamed the Vaqueros (men) or Lady Vaqueros (women).
 Glendale currently fields eight men's and eight women's varsity teams.
 It competes as a member of the California Community College Athletic Association (CCCAA) in the Western State Conference (WSC) for all sports except football, which competes in Southern California Football Association (SCFA).

+Blake Gailen played baseball for Glendale Community College, graduating in 2005, and was All-Western State Conference as a freshman and All-Southern California Team as a sophomore.
+Future major leaguer Ryan Sherriff pitched for the college baseball team as the team's ace in 2011, and was named 2011 First Team All-Western State Conference South Division.

+Campus life

+Clubs and organizations

+The school has numerous on-campus student clubs.